CSSS/git-tutorial/README.md

 ### Checking your Changes
 Use `git diff` to see what changes you've made since your last commit.

-### Commiting
+### Committing
 When you want to track a new file you've added to your project, use `git add thefilenamehere`.
-Since `README.md` is already tracked by the project, we can just use `git commit -a`, which prepares all files you've changed this time around to be commited.
+Since `README.md` is already tracked by the project, we can just use `git commit -a`, which prepares all files you've changed this time around to be committed.

 `git commit -a` will open up an editor for you to write a commit message in.
 Once you do so, and then save and leave, the commit